Social Security has two types of review forms they like to send out.

 The Longer & Slower Review

-If you have been working or been in school or your condition has improved or your doctor said you can work or you do not have recent doctor’s visits, there is a chance you will be sent a long form for more review.
+If your condition has improved or you do not have recent doctor’s visits, there is a decent chance you will be sent a long form for more review.

-If you have been working or in school or not seeing the doctor or have other issues with your short form, please read: How to Troubleshoot the Short Form
+If you have issues with your short form, please read: How to Troubleshoot the Short Form

 Before Filling Out the Form